ebt-wu/tp/docs/DeveloperGuide.md

 1. Initial launch

    1. Download the jar file and copy into an empty folder

    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

 1. _{ more test cases …​ }_

+### Adding a client

+1. Adding a client while all clients are being shown

+   1. Test case: `add n/Hannah p/89098891 e/hannah@gmail.com a/123 Bridge t/client t/buyer`<br>
+      Expected: client added onto the list.
+Details of the added client shown in the status message.

+   1. Test case: `add n/Hannah p/89098891 e/hannah@gmail.com a/123 Bridge t/client buyer`<br>
+      Expected: No client is added.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other incorrect add client commands to try: `add p/89098891 e/hannah@gmail.com a/123 Bridge t/client buyer`,<br>
+      Expected: Similar to previous.

+### Adding a property

+1. Adding a property while all properties are being shown

+   1. Test case: `addp n/123 Bridge pr/11200 a/123 Bridge`<br>
+      Expected: Property added onto the list.
+Details of the added property shown in the status message.

+   1. Test case: `addp n/123 Bridge pr/1ooo a/1233 Bridge`<br>
+      Expected: No property is added.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other incorrect add property commands to try: `addp n/123 Bridge pr/qwerty a/1233 Bridge`,<br>
+      Expected: Similar to previous.

-### Deleting a person
+### Deleting a client

-1. Deleting a person while all persons are being shown
+1. Deleting a client while all clients are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list.

    1. Test case: `delete 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First client is deleted from the list.
+Details of the deleted client shown in the status message.

    1. Test case: `delete 0`<br>
-       Expected: No person is deleted.
+      Expected: No client is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data

-1. Dealing with missing/corrupted data files

-    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+### Deleting a property

+1. Deleting a property while all properties are being shown

+   1. Prerequisites: List all properties using the `listp` command.
+Multiple properties in the list.

+   1. Test case: `deletep 1`<br>
+      Expected: First property is deleted from the list.
+Details of the deleted property shown in the status message.

+   1. Test case: `deletep 0`<br>
+      Expected: No property is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other incorrect delete commands to try: `deletep`, `deletep x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+### Editing a client

+1. Editing a client while all clients are being shown

+   1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list.

+   1. Test case: `edit 1 n/Hannah`<br>
+      Expected: First client is edited.
+Details of the edited client shown in the status message.

+   1. Test case: `edit 0 n/Hannah`<br>
+      Expected: No client is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other incorrect delete commands to try: `edit `, `edit x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+### Editing a property

+1. Editing a property while all properties are being shown

+   1. Prerequisites: List all properties using the `listp` command.
+Multiple properties in the list.

+   1. Test case: `editp 1 n/Hannah Mansion`<br>
+      Expected: First property is edited.
+Details of the edited property shown in the status message.

+   1. Test case: `editp 0 n/Hannah's Mansion`<br>
+      Expected: No property is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+   1. Other incorrect delete commands to try: `editp `, `editp x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+### Finding a client

+1. Finding a client while all clients are being shown

+   1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list.

+   1. Test case: `find n/Hannah`<br>
+      Expected: If clients with the specification exists, clients will be shown.
+Number of clients in the status message.

+   1. Test caseL `find t/friend`<br>
+      Expected: If client with the specificatino exists, client will be shown.
+Number of clients in the status message.

+   1. Test case: `find n/Hannah`<br>
+      Expected: No property is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+### Finding a property

+1. Finding a property while all properties are being shown

+   1. Prerequisites: List all properties using the `listp` command.
+Multiple properties in the list.

+   1. Test case: `findp n/Hannah Mansion`<br>
+      Expected: If properties with the specification exists, properties will be shown.
+Number of properties in the status message.

+   1. Test case: `findp n/Hannah'`<br>
+      Expected: No property is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+### Setting owned property

+1. Setting client's owned properties while all clients are being shown

+   1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list.

+   1. Test case: `setop i/1 n/Hannah Mansion`<br>
+      Expected: If properties with the specification exists, property will be added into client's owned properties.
+Client's and property detail in the status message.

+   1. Test case: `setop n/Hannah'`<br>'
+      Expected: Nothing happens.
+Error details shown in the status message.
+Status bar remains the same.

+### Setting interested property

+1. Setting client's interested properties while all clients are being shown

+   1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list.

+   1. Test case: `setip i/1 n/Hannah Mansion`<br>
+      Expected: If properties with the specification exists, property will be added into client's interested properties.
+Client's and property detail in the status message.

+   1. Test case: `setip n/Hannah'`<br>'
+      Expected: Nothing happens.
+Error details shown in the status message.
+Status bar remains the same.

+### Deleting owned property

+1. Deleting client's owned properties while all clients are being shown

+   1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list.

+   1. Test case: `deleteop i/1 n/Hannah Mansion`<br>
+      Expected: If properties with the specification exists, property will be deleted from client's owned properties.
+Client's and property detail in the status message.

+   1. Test case: `deleteop n/Hannah'`<br>'
+      Expected: Nothing happens.
+Error details shown in the status message.
+Status bar remains the same.

+### Deleting interested property

+1. Deleting client's interested properties while all clients are being shown

+   1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list.

+   1. Test case: `deleteip i/1 n/Hannah Mansion`<br>
+      Expected: If properties with the specification exists, property will be deleted from client's interested properties.
+Client's and property detail in the status message.

+   1. Test case: `deleteip n/Hannah'`<br>'
+      Expected: Nothing happens.
+Error details shown in the status message.
+Status bar remains the same.